American Airlines Flight 383 (1965): Aftermath

 The estate of Samuel Creasy, one of the passengers who died aboard Flight 383, sued American Airlines for wrongful death.
 American Airlines responded by filing a third-party complaint against the Federal Aviation Administration and the Weather Bureau, in an attempt to shift liability for the crash to meteorologists and air traffic controllers for failure to warn the pilots of inclement weather or revoke the visual approach clearance.
 American Airlines also alleged that the accident was due to a downdraft rather than pilot error.
 A jury found AA liable for the accident and awarded Creasy's family $175,000 plus funeral expenses, a decision that was upheld on appeal to the Fifth Circuit Court of Appeals.

 Two years after the crash of Flight 383, TWA Flight 128 crashed on the same hill while on approach to Cincinnati under poor visibility conditions.

 On December 13, 2017, Toni Ketchell, the surviving crew member, died.

-American Airlines still uses flight number 383, although it now operates from New York to Miami with the Boeing 777-300.